 Property Assessment Review Panels have the authority to investigate and adjudicate property assessments.
 Their purpose is to ensure that property assessments reflect actual (market) value.
 They also ensure that assessments are applied consistently within a municipality or rural area (equity).
 Conference Call with Online Evidence Submission System is the primary hearing method for complaints.
 For more information on this hearing type, please click here

-Once you have filed your complaint to request a review, you will receive a Notice of Hearing to advise you of the date and place to appear before the Panel.
+Once you have filed your complaint to request a review, you will receive a Notice of Hearing to advise you of the date for your hearing.
 You will then need to phone your local BC Assessment office

 to arrange a specific hearing time.
 The phone number is listed on the front of your Property Assessment Notice, or on your Notice of Hearing.
 Please note that your Notice of Hearing may not arrive until five days prior to your hearing date.
+If you provided an email address, you will also receive a copy of the Notice of Hearing electronically.
 You are encouraged to begin preparing for your hearing as soon as possible after filing your complaint.

 Step 4 – Prepare for your hearing